-When you consider traveling to a place like Romania it’s best to drop your assumptions and prejudices and go with the flow.
-Romania is unique in not only its place in the Balkans and Eastern Europe but also of its culture.
+When you consider traveling to a place like Romania, it’s best to drop your assumptions and prejudices and go with the flow.
+Romania is unique in not only its place in the Balkans and Eastern Europe but also its culture.
 Unlike its other Eastern European neighbors, the culture and language are Latin-based instead of Slavic.

 Various influences have swept the region throughout history.
 From the Dacians and Romans through the Saxons and the Ottoman Turks.
 With wild mountains still roamed by bears and wolves.
 Villages with wooden huts built during the dark ages.
 Hay stacked by hand and manual rather than machines.
 Romania makes you feel as if you’ve stepped back in time.